 As more light was shed on that call, Patricia’s desire to be consecrated to Christ grew stronger and permeated her heart.
 She understood this as a call to religious life and contacted vocation outreach minister Sr. Desiré Anne-Marie Findlay.
 She then spent the three weeks with the sisters at the house of discernment in Mooncrest, Pennsylvania, and served at the Mooncrest Neighborhood Programs.

 Patricia holds a B.A. in economics, an M.S. in Special Education and an M.B.A.
 Her work experience includes teaching life skills to severely disabled children at an elementary school.
-Additionally, she spent 20 years in the U.S. Air Force as a human resources manager and healthcare administrator before attaining the rank of lieutenant colonel, with assignments in various states as well as overseas.
+She also served in the U.S. Air Force.

 Patricia will live at Mother Angela Residence in Enfield while living in community and volunteering at the Enfield Montessori School.